 There are a few options that you may want to tweak when you’re working with captions.

-Also, it’s worth noting that other types of captions will add additional customization options.
-For example, choosing Open Captions will allow you to choose from a wide variety of fonts to add to your captions.
-(Remember: the Open Captions format “burns in” the captions on top of the video, basically adding it to the finished video file).
+Also, it’s worth noting that other types of captions add additional customization options.
+For example, choosing Open Captions will allow you to choose from a wide variety of fonts to apply to your captions.
+(Remember: the Open Captions format “burns in” the captions on top of the video, basically adding them to the finished video file).
 You’ll see these options in the same panel based on your selection.

 - If you want to modify the captions, just return to the panel and apply the tweaks to either the text or the relevant timestamp.